greenboxal/doggohub/doc/ci/docker/using_docker_build.md

    - docker:dind
    stage: build
    script:
-     - docker login -u gitlab-ci-token -p $CI_BUILD_TOKEN registry.example.com
+     - docker login -u doggohub-ci-token -p $CI_BUILD_TOKEN registry.example.com
      - docker build -t registry.example.com/group/project:latest .
      - docker push registry.example.com/group/project:latest
 ```

-You have to use the special `gitlab-ci-token` user created for you in order to
+You have to use the special `doggohub-ci-token` user created for you in order to
 push to the Registry connected to your project.
 Its password is provided in the
 `$CI_BUILD_TOKEN` variable.
 This allows you to automate building and deployment
 of your Docker images.